koushik-kumar/AngularPractice/Angular Notes.md

  - Using {{}}, we can retrieve the value
  - {{name.toUppercase}}
  - {{name.length}}
  - Cant be used for boolean values.
-Need to take help of PROPERTY binding .
+Need to take help of PROPERTY BINDIN .
     ```
     <input type="text" [disabled]="flag" id="{{ courseID }}" value="Angular10" />
     ```